 You may want to start with two treatments per month, then once a month for maintenance.
 Results vary based on the amount of skin damage you had before you began treatments, but should ultimately be long lasting.

 Side effects of microdermabrasion include bruising, redness, swelling, tenderness or even petechiae (dark-colored spots indicative of bleeding under the skin).

 Minimally Invasive Skin Rejuvenation Treatments

-People who have sensitive skin and are unable to pursue skin resurfacing might turn to minimally invasive skin rejuvenation techniques.
-However, Botox and dermal filler injections must be performed in-office by a cosmetic surgeon.
+People who have sensitive skin and are unable to pursue skin resurfacing may consider minimally invasive skin rejuvenation techniques.

-Dermal fillers can be injected under the skin to restore your face’s natural contours.
-Soft-tissue fillers like hyaluronic acid, poly-L-lactic acid, or formulations like Juvéderm, Restylane or Voluma can help plump and smooth skin.
-Filler injections are often used to plump lips and cheeks and address deep lines and wrinkles, hollow eyes and cheeks, vertical lines on the face and more.
+Filler injections are often used to plump lips and cheeks and address deep lines and wrinkles, under-eye circles and cheeks, vertical lines on the face and more.
 Results are immediate and can last for months to years, depending on the filler used and the individual.
-You may not inject dermal fillers at home; your cosmetic surgeon should only perform the injections in-office.

 At-Home Skin Rejuvenation